wpendl99/.github/profile/security/practice/practice.md

 ![Gruyere](gruyereHome.jpg)

-For the purposes of this instruction we are only going to talk about the Cross-Site Scripting (XSS) attacks.
-Feel free to explore everything that Gruyere as your time and interest allows.
+For the purposes of this instruction we are only going to talk about Cross-Site Scripting (XSS) attacks.
+Feel free to explore everything provided by Gruyere as your time and interest allows.

 ### Cross-Site Scripting (XSS)